Imran Khan supporters defy lockdown and head to Pakistani capital - ExBulletin

 ISLAMABAD-

-Thousands of supporters of imprisoned former Pakistani Prime Minister Imran Khan defied lockdowns, tear gas and widespread arrests to descend on the capital on Monday to demand his release.
+Pakistani police fired tear gas canisters at supporters of jailed former Prime Minister Imran Khan on Monday to prevent them from entering the capital, where they hoped to stage a sit-in to demand his release, officials said.

+The tear gas attacks came shortly after protesters – who traveled 150 kilometers (93 miles) from the restive northwest – began arriving and gathering near Islamabad.
+They defied lockdowns, tear gas and widespread arrests despite a ban on gatherings in the city.

-Khan's party leadership continued the “long march” even as Belarusian President Alexander Lukashenko arrived for a three-day visit.
-He was received at an airport near the capital by Prime Minister Shehbaz Sharif.
+The development came a day after Khan's party leadership launched the “long march”, even as Belarusian President Alexander Lukashenko arrived for a three-day visit.
+He was received Monday evening at an airport near the capital by Prime Minister Shehbaz Sharif.

 Khan, who has been in prison for more than a year and faces more than 150 criminal cases, remains popular.
 His party, Pakistan Tehreek-e-Insaf, or PTI, says the cases are politically motivated.

-A convoy of vehicles carrying protesters was expected to reach the capital later Monday.
+A convoy of vehicles carrying protesters was expected to enter the capital on Monday evening.
 Security officials say they expect between 9,000 and 11,000 protesters, while the PTI says the number will be much higher.

 Travel between Islamabad and other cities has become almost impossible.
 Ambulances and cars were seen turning back from areas along the key Grand Trunk Road highway in Punjab province where shipping containers were used to block roads.